tbottenfield/interesting_animals/source/index.rst

 ..
-Interesting Animals documentation master file, created by sphinx-quickstart on Thu Dec  1 11:58:26 2016.
+Interesting Animals documentation master file, created by Nathan Hawkins, Tyger Bottenfield, and Collin Hemann sphinx-quickstart on Thu Dec  1 11:58:26 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.